Teoscar Hernández Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.81 team ERA that ranks fourth across all MLB pitching staffs.
+- The Blue Jays have the fifth-ranked team ERA among all league pitching staffs (3.80).

-- Blue Jays pitchers combine to give up 122 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- In his last time out on Sunday against the Arizona Diamondbacks, the lefty threw 4 2/3 innings, giving up one earned run while surrendering two hits.
+- His most recent time out was on Saturday, July 8 against the Detroit Tigers, when the right-hander threw six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.